-The CAHPS survey is a member care experience survey included as a part of HEDIS and NCQA accreditation.
+The CAHPS survey is a member care experience survey included as a part of HEDIS.
 It is a standardized survey administered annually to members by an NCQA certified survey vendor.
-The survey provides information on the experiences of members with health plan and practitioner services and gives a general indication of how well the plan is meeting members' expectations.
+The survey provides information on the experiences of members with health plan and practitioner services and gives a general indication of how well the CHRISTUS Health Plan is meeting our members' expectations.
 Members responses to the CAHPS survey are used in various aspects of the quality program including monitoring of practitioner access and availability.